Japan says Olympics on track as Abe and Trump talk on coronavirus

 The outbreak has already crippled global travel and hit Olympic qualifiers and other sports events.
 Japan has shuttered schools.
 Public health officials have discouraged large gatherings to curtail the spread of the highly contagious disease, and major soccer tournaments, National Basketball Association games and other sports have been halted.

-With travel demand shrinking, Japanese airline ANA Holdings Inc said it will reduce flights to North America and Europe.
-Rival Japan Airlines Co. plans to slash 1,468 domestic flights this month.
+With travel demand shrinking, Japanese airline ANA Holdings Inc (9202.T) said it will reduce flights to North America and Europe.
+Rival Japan Airlines Co.
+(9201.T) plans to slash 1,468 domestic flights this month.

 The Tokyo 2020 organizing committee said it was monitoring the pandemic with the IOC, receiving advice from the World Health Organization, and coordinating with the government and the Tokyo authorities.